pmocz/ditalini/README.md

 ## Documentation

-Two sets of documentation are automatically created.
+Two sets of documentation can be generated.
 Doxygen creates documentation for the C++ Library.
 Sphinx (+Breathe) creates documentation for the entire project (C++ library and Python package).